QuentinRa/oneaudit/README.md

 ### 1.1 LinkedIn OSINT

+**LinkedIn Company Search**

 ✍️ Get name, birthdate, LinkedIn profile URL, professional and personal emails.

-You can use this module to get a list of LinkedIn profiles still working in the target company from their domain.
-This will automatically add them to a given profile list for APIs such as RocketReach.
+✅ Supported APIs: RocketReach, Apollo, Nubela

+Multiple APIs have a search function which list current employees given a company domain.
+Each platform usually adds the employees to a profile list (`profile_list_id`) so that you can then fetch their contact information.

 ```powershell
 oneaudit socosint linkedin scrap -d 'example.com' -o osint.json -v